fyomif/SneakerWolf/README.md

 Chain of sneaker shops application.

-Mysql it's use like database and python for the applicative layout.
+Mysql is used for the database and python is used for the applicative layout.